mseminatore/TeslaJS/README.md

-    getLogLevel() - gets the level of debug logging login()       - authenticate with Tesla servers and retrieve the OAuth token logout()      - delete the current OAuth token vehicles()    - retrieve a list of the vehicles and option data associated with the OAuth token
+    getLogLevel() - gets the level of debug logging login()       - authenticate with Tesla servers and retrieve the OAuth token logout()      - delete the current OAuth token vehicles()    - retrieve list of vehicles and option data

 **API calls for a given vehicle id**